Table of Contents

 Vera Rubin is NVIDIA's successor to the Blackwell architecture, confirmed at GTC 2026 with concrete specs for the first time.
 The VR200 GPU packs 288 GB of HBM4 memory and delivers approximately 50 PFLOPS of FP4 compute.
 It uses 6th-generation NVLink and is designed from the ground up for multi-node inference and agentic AI pipelines at datacenter scale.

-The numbers tell the story.
-The B300 (Blackwell Ultra) delivers 15 PFLOPS of FP4 with 288 GB of HBM3e.
-The VR200 matches the VRAM capacity but jumps to 50 PFLOPS of FP4 inference compute.
-That's 3.3x the compute on equal memory, and 5x the performance of the B200.
+Per NVIDIA's official Blackwell datasheets, the B300 (Blackwell Ultra) delivers 15 PFLOPS of FP4 on 288 GB of HBM3e.
+The VR200 matches that memory footprint but pushes FP4 inference to 50 PFLOPS, 5x the B200 on equal capacity.
 The gains come from two places.
-HBM4 delivers 22 TB/s of memory bandwidth, 2.8x the bandwidth of Blackwell's 8 TB/s.
-And the new Vera Rubin compute die, built on TSMC 3nm with 336 billion transistors, packs significantly more FP4 throughput per clock.
-NVIDIA claims the platform cuts AI inference costs by 10x compared to Blackwell.
+HBM4 delivers 22 TB/s of memory bandwidth, 2.8x Blackwell's 8 TB/s.
+And the Vera Rubin compute die, built on TSMC 3nm with 336 billion transistors, pushes more FP4 throughput per clock.
+According to NVIDIA, the platform cuts AI inference costs by 10x compared to Blackwell.
 Together, these represent the largest single-generation performance jump since Hopper to Blackwell.

 | GPU | Architecture | VRAM | Memory BW | FP4 Compute | Availability |